Receive and send emails anonymously

-With email aliases , you can finally create a different identity for each website.
-Defend against spams, phishing and data breach.
+With email aliases , you can be anonymous online and protect your inbox against spams and phishing.
 Open-source.
-Made and hosted in EU 🇪🇺
+Made and hosted in Europe.

 How it works

 SimpleLogin is loved by users

 SimpleLogin is the most advanced email alias solution.

 Built upon open-source technology, all SimpleLogin components are also open-source.

 You wouldn't trust a black box to handle your emails, would you?